schustischuster/evoGE/compAnalysis/README.md

 ### Protein-coding gene expression phyllogenies

+Construct neighbour-joining protein-coding gene expression trees based on pairwise expression distances between species.
+The reliability of the branches in the phylogenetic trees will be assessed by randomly re-sampling the 1–1 orthologous genes with replacement (1,000 bootstraps).

 * `makePhyllogenies(expr_estimation, coefficient, devseq_spec)`

 The arguments of this function are described above, except the last argument, which is defined as follows: